Inspire Education's news

 - • Tracking how the business spends money

-- • Monitoring cash payments by getting relevant documents, working out what the payment was for and recording it.
+- • Monitoring cash payments through relevant documents, i.e., knowing what the payment was for and recording it

-- • Determining whether an invoicing system is required and how it should be set up
+- • Determining whether an invoicing system is required and knowing how it should be set up

-- • Receiving supplier invoices, checking they’re valid and scheduling payments
+- • Receiving supplier invoices, checking their validity, and scheduling payments

-- • Paying suppliers and recording the transactions
+- • Paying suppliers and keeping record of the transactions

 - • Calculating payroll and ensuring employees are paid on time and in full